Talk (Modola song)

-"Talk" is a single by Italian based Nigerian singer and songwriter Modola, It was released on 21 February 2025 through PG Records.
+"Talk" is a single by Italian-based Nigerian singer and songwriter Modola, It was released on 21 February 2025 through PG Records.
 "Talk" peaked at number 46 on TurnTable charts Top Afro-Pop Songs and number 59 on TurnTable Top 100.
 It serves as the lead single from her debut extended play New Light.

 Background

-In 2024, Modola secured a recording contract with PG Records, After a Tiktok freestyle, in 2025 Modola unveil the single.
+In 2024, Modola secured a recording contract with PG Records, After a TikTok freestyle, in 2025 Modola unveil the single.

 Music video

 The song's accompanying music video premiered on April 11, 2025, on Modola's Vevo account on YouTube and was directed by Olisa Mani.
 The video opens with a magazine cover of Modola, with the Title who is Modola.

 Critical reception and live performances

+Modola (pictured in 2025) performing "Talk".

 Talk received generally positive reviews from music critics.
 Writing for Vanguard, Emmanuel Daraloye praised the song's production, called it a fire-cracker single review saying "The vocals and sounds surely does have a reconnect to memory as though it’s something you have heard or can sing along while you listen."
 In June 2025, Modola performed "Talk" at a concert by Diamond Platnumz; the event was held at the Royal Albert Hall.